Tra277/demo-repo/README.md

 # demo-repo
-I use it to learn my Git and Github
+I use it to learn my Git and Github.
+I hope you guys have a good day :))